johntellsall/shotglass/README.md

 Here are the changes for manpages in the "iproute2" (aka "ip", the successor to "route").
 A few things to note:

 - each release notes how many total changes there were
-- also, there's one char per manpage, showing num of patches
+- there's one char per manpage, showing num of patches
 - space = no changes, "." = 1-9 changes, -=10-99, +=100+, *=1000+

 For this specific project, iproute2: